Last Updated: Octobert 7, 2025

 A licensed agent must have held the accident & health line of authority and be in good standing with our office.

-3. Make a reservation with Fieldprint atfieldprintwisconsin.com for your digital fingerprinting.
+- Make a reservation with Fieldprint at fieldprintwisconsin.com - opens in new window for your digital fingerprinting.
 Fingerprinting information is valid for only 180 days.
 Use Fieldprint code FPWIOCIINSURANCE when scheduling your appointment.

-5. Apply online via nipr.com or via paper Individual Navigator Application.
+- Apply online via nipr.com - opens in new window or via paper Individual Navigator Application - opens in new window.